 On day one, we drove to Thimphu, about 65 kilometers away from Paro, takes a little more than an hour up on arrival.
 En route we hiked to visit Tachogang (temple on the hill of the excellent horse), whose origin dates back to around 1420-30.
 A 15th century accomplished saint and wandering scholar from Tibet, Thangtong Gyelpo, also famously known for building of iron bridges single handedly, built this temple.
 If you have taken the early morning flight, it will take you 12 to reach Thimphu, after visiting the temple.
 My suggestion is to have a lunch in San Maro a Korean food court in the city centre.
 Before the lunch apply for the permission to visit other districts in the immigration office, collect after two hours.

 After lunch, visit the post office museum and make you sure make a stamp with your picture and post it to your family back in Dhaka.
 This is one of the most fun things to do in Thimphu.
 My son was overly excited to send cards to all his cousins.
 There is a roadside cafe beside the museum to enjoy the afternoon coffee.
 Before calling it a day you can also consider visiting the Junction book store, a typical corner book shop with a good collection of books on travel, Buddhism and Bhutan.
-They also have hand made salves, lotions and balms that are wonderful.
+They also have hand made salves, lotions and balms that are wonderful and are used by senior care in home.
 Or alternatively, if you are interested, a little further up, visit the archery range in Changlimithang to see the locals engaged over a game of archery, the national sport of Bhutan.
 Archery is the favorite recreational sport for many Bhutanese people.

 On day 2, start early around 9:30 am with the National Memorial Chorten, that was built in 1974 in memorial of late Third King Jigme Dorji Wangchuck.
 It’s one of the most thronged religious sites in Thimphu and Thimphuites’ daily worship site.
 I felt very peaceful and remembered Buddhanath Temple in Kathmandu.
 Afterward, visit the Folk Heritage Museum for glimpse of a traditional house in medieval Bhutan.
 Next, explore the Institute of Traditional Arts and Crafts, also known as the Institute for Zorig Chusum, where trainees undergo long training courses for years in the 13 different arts and crafts of Bhutan.
 Many people then take a short walk to the new National Library of Bhutan, but we didn’t.
 Visit the National Textiles Museum next which was opened in 2001 under the patronage of Her Majesty Ashi Sangay Choden Wangchuck to promote Bhutanese textiles and traditional crafts.
 After lunch, late in the afternoon, visit Trashichho Dzong, first built in 1771 and later rebuilt by the Third King in 1965.
 The Dzong houses the throne room of His Majesty the King and a few government ministries.
 It’s also the summer residence of the Je Khenpo (Chief Abbot) and Central Monk Body.